Pitasi/univrs/articles/rust-server-components.md

 <image png="https://assets.anto.pt/articles/rsc/sample_page_counter_working.png" webp="https://assets.anto.pt/articles/rsc/sample_page_counter_working.webp" avif="https://assets.anto.pt/articles/rsc/sample_page_counter_working.avif"></image>

-This is not an htmx tutorial, I just wanted to showcase how convenient can be to share the same function `counter()` both as a "regular page" that as an endpoint for htmx.
+This is not an htmx lesson.
+I just wanted to show the benefit of using the same code (`counter()`) on both a "regular page" and an htmx endpoint.

 We also set the ground for where I'm going next, suspense...

 ## Building `<Suspense />`

-I could stop right there and I'd be already satisfied with the things I learned about Rust, Axum, and all the libraries I used.
-It was so refreshing to things differently that I didn't want to stop though.
+I could have stopped there and been happy with what I had learned about Rust, Axum, and all the tools I used.
+However, I liked seeing things in a different way so much that I didn't want to stop.

-React provides a component called `<Suspense />`, which is typically used for showing a fallback component (e.g. a loading state) while the real component is still rendering on the server.
+The `Suspense` component in React is usually used to show a fallback component (like a waiting state) while the real component is still being rendered on the server.

-In my blog, I didn't want to block the entire page rendering while waiting for the database query that returns the number of `<3`.
-It's not something that I care about for the SEO anyway so it can safely be deferred for later.
+In my blog, I didn't want to wait for the database query that gives the number of likes to stop the whole page from loading.
+It doesn't matter to me for SEO anyway, so it can wait until later.

-Think of our previous `counter()` component, imagine if fetching that number from a 3rd party service takes 500ms.
-We should let the client fetch the `counter()` component lazily, after the important content.
+Consider our earlier `counter()` component; imagine retrieving that number from a third-party service taking 500ms.
+After the crucial content, we should let the client fetch the `counter()` component lazily.

 <image avif="https://assets.anto.pt/articles/rsc/exc2.avif"
     webp="https://assets.anto.pt/articles/rsc/exc2.webp"
     png="https://assets.anto.pt/articles/rsc/exc2.png"></image>

-We can leverage htmx, and it's a lot easier than you might think.
-First I'm going to register a new `GET /components/counter` route that will just return the counter component:
+We can use htmx, and it's much simpler than you may imagine.
+First, I'll create a new `GET /components/counter` route that just returns the counter component:

 ```rust
 pub fn register(router: Router) -> Router {